rafed/devra/content/posts/webdev/free front end dev tools for non front guy.md

 This list has been made by copying shamelessly from the following lists:
 1. [https://dev.to/deavidepacilio/](https://dev.to/davidepacilio/50-free-tools-and-resources-to-create-awesome-user-interfaces-1c1b)
 1. [https://dev.to/vaibhavkhulbe/](https://dev.to/vaibhavkhulbe/bookmark-these-tools-websites-for-your-next-ui-ux-project-right-now-4132)
 1. [github.com/bradtraversy/design-resources-for-developers](https://github.com/bradtraversy/design-resources-for-developers).
-This is a complete list of every free things for designing)
+This is a complete list of every free thing for designing)